Working Remotely, Part 1: Collaboration and Communication

 My colleague Christina and I have worked together at PatronManager for years, first as members of a tight-knit support team, later as managers on that team, and now as peers on separate teams.
 During that time, we’ve collaborated closely (despite only meeting in person a few times) and managed folks who were spread out all across the country, and even some abroad.
 We’re so passionate about the topic that we recently co-presented a session called “Working Outside the Box: Building and Supporting Diverse Remote Teams” at the Nonprofit Technology Conference along with Vee Bell, Director of Board Governance at Teach For America.

-In this post, I’ll go through a few of the concepts we’ve found to be particularly important, and in part 2 of this series coming soon, Christina will share some specific strategies to help implement these concepts seamlessly.
+In this post, I’ll go through a few of the concepts we’ve found to be particularly important, and in part 2 of this series, Christina will share some specific strategies to help implement these concepts seamlessly.

 First, of course, is communication.
 We’ve found that there’s often too much emphasis on the importance of shared physical space as a proxy for real communication.
 Communication is different in a distributed space, and that’s important to acknowledge.
 But just being in a physical space doesn’t mean that you’re communicating — that often becomes clear when you lose the physical space.